leocavalcante/newrelic-telemetry-sdk-php/README.md

-# newrelic-telemetry-sdk-php
+# New Relic Telemetry SDK for PHP

-Unofficial PHP library for sending telemetry data to New Relic
+**Unofficial** PHP library for sending telemetry data to New Relic.